Two of his sons also emigrated and they first settled in Boston. But Sam Hirsch (the name was shortened by immigration officials) needed to move.

 Kevin, as the on-site jeweler handles 99 percent of all jewelry repairs at the store and will clean your ring and check the setting at no charge.
 Kevin also handles walk-in services such as replacing watch batteries.
 Such personal service is a rarity, but is a priority at Westerly Jewelry.

-“Our goal is to make your shopping experience as comfortable as possible,” noted Sherry Ornberg, Westerly Jewelry’s Graduate Gemologist, GIA and Registered Jeweler with the American Gem Society.
+“Our goal is to make your shopping experience as comfortable as possible,” noted Sherry Ornberg, Westerly Jewelry’s Graduate Gemologist, GIA.
 Kevin and Sherry have a combined 70 years experience between the two of them.

 “What makes Westerly Jewelry is we live here, our customers are our friends and we offer great service, high quality at a reasonable price,” Kevin noted.